 How will I know if I am financial aid eligible?

 Once your registration has been approved by the Graduate School registrar, and the financial aid office has received your FAFSA we will calculate a financial aid award and will mail you an award letter.
-Your award letter will provide instruction on completing loan reply forms (if you are borrowing loans), details about declining aid, entrance counseling and federal verification, among other things.
+Your award letter will provide instruction on what information must be completed, details about declining aid, entrance counseling and federal verification, among other things.

 How often will I need to fill out a FAFSA?

 You should fill out the FAFSA once a year before August 1st.
 Your financial aid award will be split over the number of trimesters in your award year.
 A financial aid award year begins with the fall trimester and includes the winter and spring trimesters of the following calendar year.
 Example: fall 2013, winter 2014, spring 2014 makes one full financial aid award year from September to August.
 After your first trimester you will need a new FAFSA by August 1st for every fall trimester that you plan to enroll for classes.

 - Apply for scholarships

 Important information for Direct Loans